basecom/FixturesPlugin/docs/writing/first-fixture.md

+---
+prev:
+  text: 'Upgrade guide'
+  link: '/upgrade'
+---

 # Your first fixture

 Each fixture must extend the abstract `Basecom\FixturePlugin\Fixture` class.
 It has one abstract method which needs to be implemented: `load` and a few optional methods.
 See the next chapters for more details on them.

 Let's begin by creating a simple fixture together to create a new tax rate (90%).
-Fixtures can either be part of another Plugin, Bundle or in the shop itself.
+Fixtures can either be part of another Plugin, Bundle or of the shop itself.

 For the sake of the tutorial I assume you already have a plugin or theme for your project.
 If not, please follow the [offical Shopware documentation](#todo) to create a new plugin.